masoudmodabber/commons-protocol/docs/domain.md

 A Commons Balance:

-* Belongs to the relationship between one Participant and one Commons.
+* Represents the relationship between one Participant and one Home Commons.
 * Changes only through recognised Ledger entries.
 * Cannot earn interest.
 * Cannot produce passive income.